JankGaming/jankbot-modules/modules/herostats/README.md

 #HeroStats module for JankBot
 By JankDota

-To use this module, copy herostats.js into Jankbot's bot_modules/ directory, then add it by running 'node config module add' and follow the instructions.
+To use this module, copy this directory into Jankbot's bot_modules/ directory.

-When prompted for the module name, type 'herostats' and hit enter.

 Once the module is installed, you will be able to ask Jankbot to look up hero information.
 For example: 'herostats AgiGain Phantom Lancer' will look up the